 A simulation consists of the device (or design or unit) under test (DUT/UUT), plus additional code called a testbench that applies inputs to the DUT and checks its output:

 Stimulus-Only

-The simplest testbench simply applies inputs to the DUT and dumps the inputs and outputs to a file so the they can be viewed by the designer.
-These are mainly useful during the initial design process.
+The simplest testbench applies inputs to the DUT and saves the inputs and outputs to a file so a designer can view them.
+These testbenches are useful during the initial design process.

 Self-Checking